 Our Guide to the Best Châteaux of the Loire Valley

 For a personal selection of the best châteaux to visit in Loire Valley, take a look at our list of the top 10.

 1. Château de Chambord

-The biggest chateaux in France and the most magnificent!
-The Chateau de Chambord was constructed by King Francois I in 1519, as a purpose-built hunting lodge (and to impress foreign dignitaries).
+The Château de Chambord may just hold the crown as the best château in Loire Valley!
+As the biggest château in France, and the most magnificent, it was constructed by King Francois I in 1519 as a purpose-built hunting lodge (and to impress foreign dignitaries).

-The Chateau de Chambord is our favorite castle, and possibly the best chateau in the Loire Valley.
+The Château de Chambord is our favorite castle, and possibly the best château in the Loire Valley.
 We’re sure it will impress every single one of you!